-Each month we create a new booklist from our library collection to mark our motoring heritage.
+Every month we create a new booklist from our library collection to mark our motoring heritage.
 This month’s booklist concentrates mainly on the first fifty years of motordom and includes a wide range of material on the many, various forms of motorsport that attract the appellation: ‘trial’.

 – Automobile Club of America, 1902.
 500 mile reliability contest New York to Boston, Mass. and return: official programme.
 New York: Automobile Club of America. – a pre-eminent trial ‘across the pond’

 – Automobile Club of Great Britain and Ireland [styled: Royal Automobile Club, 1907], 1900.
 The Automobile Club 1000 Miles Motor Vehicle Trial: official programme.
 London: Automobile Club of Great Britain and Ireland. – the original programme of the original trial.